 There’s so much to see and do in Long Beach so a gondola ride is a good way to enjoy some of the landscape while sitting and sipping some bubbly.
 Plus, your gondolier will probably have lots of fun stories about the area, tips on what else you need to explore and will know the best places to take pictures too!

-Best Things to Do in the San Diego Area
+Best Things to Do in Southern California: San Diego area

 San Diego may look like a nice, normal city on the surface, but it has a hidden freaky side that’s certain to make your visit to the area a lot more interesting.
 Instead of spending time at boring, crowded tourist attractions, try something truly different.